Welcome to AAHEA

 Greetings: American Association for Higher Education & Accreditation, Inc (Formerly AAHE), is one of the oldest associations in the United States dedicated to the advancement of higher education.
 The AAHEA has maintained continuous ties to the original AAHE incorporation that was founded in 1969, and is still working under the same 501-C3 Non-Profit Organizational Charter..
 This statement can be verified by the United States Government as well as the IRS.
 The papers are on file at our office for anyone interested in perusing the official documents.

 Under totally new management and Board of Directors for 2012, the AAHEA continues to be of service to members of the academic community, and has now expanded to include religious, specialty school & foreign validation and accreditation.
 AAHEA specializes in programs that do not fit the criteria of traditional accrediting agencies.
-Click on the following link for additional information regarding our RELIGIOUS ACCREDITATION Click here for more information...
+Click here for additional information regarding our RELIGIOUS ACCREDITATION ...

 While the AAHEA is not listed by CHEA, we believe we offer the best in traditional services and non-traditional accreditation and recognition programs available.